emergentworks/curriculum/docs/Supplemental/digitalLiteracy/computer-basics.md

 **Highlight**
 To highlight text or images on a page, press down with one finger, then drag it across the area you want to highlight.
 Release your finger when you’ve highlighted the portion of the page you want.

-Additional trackpad gestures for Mac can be found [here](https://support.apple.com/en-us/HT204895)
+Additional trackpad gestures for Mac can be found <a href="https://support.apple.com/en-us/HT204895" target="_blank">here</a>

 #### With a mouse: